nadisintel/nadis-intelligence-memo/organizational-intelligence-onepager.md

 ## What the Market Tells Us

-From 60+ conversations with founders, COOs, and CTOs:
+From 60+ conversations with founders, Heads of Ops, and CTOs:

-> “We hire brilliant people, then bury them in disconnected systems.”
+> "We have a $3M/year brain trust making decisions through a $50 Slack account.
+The infrastructure gap is killing our competitive advantage."
-> — SaaS CEO, Series B
+> — CTO, Series B FinTech

-> “We’ve bought 30+ tools.
-Every one makes us slightly less aligned.”
+> "We measure everything but understand nothing.
+It's like having perfect vision in 47 different directions—you still can't see where you're going."
-> — VP Ops, 200-person startup
+> — Head of Ops, 15-person start-up

 From SCALE Factor diagnostics:
 - Avg. operational coherence: **38%**